 - 2-3 portions* of protein rich foods

-2. Do you offer variety with colour of foods, especially fruits and vegetables?
+2. Do you offer variety with color of foods, especially fruits and vegetables?

-Eating the rainbow and including a rage of different colours of foods, especially fruit and vegetables means you’re offering different vitamins, minerals and antioxidants!
+Eating the rainbow and including a range of different colors of foods, especially fruit and vegetables.
+This means you’re offering different vitamins, minerals and antioxidants!

 In the UK it’s recommended that children between 1-5 years have a supplement containing Vitamins A, C & D daily.

 4. If they cannot eat certain foods, are they offered alternatives?